learn-co-curriculum/react-hooks-what-is-react/README.md

 ## A Quick Note on React

-Before we move on, it is important to note one thing - React is technically a library, not a framework.
-This is a big topic of debate; with one side standing by the technical definitions of frameworks and libraries, and the other arguing that despite this, React does essentially the same things (and arguably better) than the other two main JS frameworks, so most people just stick to calling it a framework.
-Regardless if you call React a library or a framework one fact is not up for debate: React allows developers to build large, scalable applications, quickly and painlessly.
+Before we move on, it is important to note one thing: React is technically a library, not a framework.
+This is a big topic of debate, with one side standing by the technical definitions of frameworks and libraries, and the other arguing that React does essentially the same things as the other two main JS frameworks (and arguably better).
+Most people just stick to calling it a framework, but regardless of which term you use, one fact is not up for debate: React allows developers to build large, scalable applications, quickly and painlessly.

 ## React Overview

 React is built entirely out of JavaScript, using a combination of dependencies.
-Using React might seem significantly different to what you're used to when writing vanilla JavaScript (or, in other words, just JavaScript).
+Using React might seem significantly different from what you're used to when writing vanilla JavaScript (or, in other words, just JavaScript).
 This is because React provides a specific way to organize and structure the design of a web application.

 Using JSX, an extension of vanilla JavaScript with a specific syntax, we can write code that looks very similar to HTML.
 Snippets of this JSX get separated out into components, sort of like building blocks.

 When combined, these components form a fully working web application.
-These components let us separate code and functionality in a logical and easy to read way, producing highly reusable, independent, chunks.
+The use of components lets us separate code and functionality in a logical and easy to read way, producing highly reusable, independent, chunks.

 ## Some of the Awesome Features of React